 |Tax Years||Maximum Tax-free Lump Sum|

-Members may draw an income from the scheme through flexi-access drawdown.
-There is no restriction on the amount a member can take, or on the frequency of payments.
+Members may draw an income from the SSAS through flexi-access drawdown.
+There is no restriction on the amount a member can take or on the frequency of payments.
 Following receipt of income from flexi-access drawdown a money purchase annual allowance test will be triggered.

-A Rowanmoor Family Pension Trust provides members with the opportunity to take benefits as a scheme pension.
+A Rowanmoor SSAS provides members with the opportunity to take benefits as a scheme pension.

-A scheme pension allows a member to receive an income direct from the Family Pension Trust.
-The Family Pension Trust provides the member with a set level of pension in return for their fund.
+A scheme pension allows a member to receive an income direct from the SSAS.
+The SSAS provides a member with a set level of pension in return for their fund.
 The level of pension is calculated by Rowanmoor’s Actuarial Department and is designed to pay out the fund over the member’s expected lifetime.
 The amount of scheme pension payable is normally reviewed every three years and may vary, depending on the investment performance of the scheme assets.

 If a member’s life expectancy changes, for example due to ill health, the Actuary can review the payment of the scheme pension to reflect any shorter life expectancy.

 Please contact us for further details if a member is considering the scheme pension option.
-We recommend that members seek financial advice from a suitably qualified adviser before proceeding with this method of taking benefits.
+We recommend that the member seeks financial advice from a suitably qualified adviser before proceeding with this method of taking benefits.

 A lifetime annuity is purchased from a life assurance company.
 The annuity must be payable up to the member’s death, or the end of any guarantee period should the member die within this period.

-This information relates to the Rowanmoor Family Pension Trust (Family SIPP).
-If you have any specific questions, you can contact us, email us or send your questions via the enquiry box on the right hand side.
-Alternatively please visit our Family Pension Trust literature library for more information.
+This information relates to the Rowanmoor SSAS.
+If you would like to know more details regarding the information provided on this page please send your questions via the enquiry box on the right hand side or email us.
+Alternatively please visit our SSAS literature library.